shkilass/ezbotf/docs/source/firststeps/userinstall.rst

 After, if no one error while installation has raised, then you can sleep calmly.
 If any error has been raised, open an issue there: https://github.com/ftdot/ezbotf with labels: **installation**, **help wanted**.
 After, describe your problem.
-Also, For more comfort, you can add your python version, OS type & version.
+Also, for more comfort, you can add your python version, OS type & version.

 Manual installation
 -------------------